 Red-breasted Nuthatch

 Identification: The Red-breasted Nuthatch (Sitta canadensis) has blue-gray upperparts and brown-orange underparts.
 It has a distinctive black-and-white head pattern.
 It typically creeps along tree trunks and branches.
-The similar Pygmy Nuthatch has a brown head.

 Food: Attract red-breasted nuthatches with black oil and hulled sunflower seeds, suet, and mealworms.